suneel0101/data-science-bootcamp-part-two/day_3.md

 1. Let's google `pandas timestamps`
 2. Let's convert necessary columns into timestamps.
 3. Let's compute the duration and add a column with the result.
-4. Let's create a column called "5 minute periods".
+4. Let's create a column called "hour_periods".

 ## With Partner
 0. What is the average trip time?
 What is the minimum and maximum trip time?
 What is the standard deviation?
 1. What's average trip time broken down by station?
 Sort from longest to shortest, including only the top 15.
-2. Create a column called `10 minute periods` that assigns the starttime to a ten-minute period.
+2. Create a column called `daily periods` that assigns the starttime to a day-period.
 3. Create a column called `month` that contains the month of the starttime

 # Intro to Visualization within `pandas`
 Let's go back to our crunchbase data.

 0. Plot bar graph top 5 markets against funding total.
-1. Plot pie chart of top 5 markets against funding total
+1. Plot pie chart of top 5 countries against funding total
-2. Make the graphs nicer with axis labeling, tickmarks, title, etc.
+2. Use the docs of `DataFrame.plot` to make the graphs nicer with axis labeling, legend, title, etc.

 ## With Partner
 Creative exercise: what over visualizations on this dataset would interest you?
 Create them!
 Then we'll share.